 - It’s important to remember that the goal of your blog is to be informational, helpful and answer questions.

 - Keywords help your blog content come up in a search.
 While it’s important to use keywords, make sure that you are authentic and not plaster the keywords all over the place, so you no longer seem human.If you use them correctly, you’ll get more readers because your content is optimized so more people can find you.

 - Your Blog Should be Easy on the Eyes.

 - The most successful blogs are short, sweet and to the point, with an intriguing imagery.
 Blogging is a little different than most writing.
 Sometimes you may split paragraphs where you usually wouldn’t, capitalize to bring attention to something, add bullets and number things so that it’s easier to read.

-- Share your blog by posting on all of your social channels.
-I recommend Facebook, Twitter, Google+ and LinkedIn.
+- Share your blog by post on all of your social channels.
 You can share your posts via automated scheduling tool.
 Or you can schedule your blog post through whatever social media dashboard you use.